zzjxbg/Alien-Invasion/README.md

 .
 Create a ship that moves right and left

 .
+Create a single alien to the top-left corner of the screen with appropriate spacing around it.

+.
+Using the spacing around the first alien and the overall screen size to determine how many aliens can fit on the screen

+. limit the number of ships the player can use and end the game when the player has used up the allotment of ships

+.
 Create fire bullets in response to player input

 .
 Add a play button to start a game on demand or to restart a game